MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 #

-### Objectif of these practical :
+### Objective of this practical session:

-During this practical session, you will learn :
+During this practical session, you will learn:

   * To conduct an analysis of RNA-seq raw fastq files.
 You will first perform **quality control** of the sequencing file before proceding to the **mapping** of the reads on the reference transcriptome.